finxol/blog/content/posts/blog-rewrite.md

 ## Version one was not good

+If you're curious, I'm keeping the original version up and running for a bit on [v1.finxol.io](https://v1.finxol.io/)

 The starter package I used to get my blog up and running was [some random npm package](https://www.npmjs.com/package/@jsilva-pt/nuxt-content-theme-blog)
 I found god knows where that's barely maintained.
 Last published version was _4 years ago_, which means it was already 2 years old when I used it.